 The Company is a Florida corporation the principal shareholders of which consist of members the Stein family, who founded the Company, and the Company's major investor, Security Capital.
+See the organizational chart under "Proposal 2--Consideration for Stock Issuances."
 The following table shows certain information relating to the beneficial ownership as of April 7, 1997 of (i) each person known to the Company to be the beneficial owner of more than 5% of the Company's Common Stock, which is the only outstanding class of voting securities of the Company, (ii) each director and nominee, (iii) each of the named executive officers shown in the Summary Compensation Table elsewhere in this proxy statement, and (iv) all directors and executive officers as a group.
 Except as otherwise indicated, the shareholders listed exercise sole voting and dispositive power over the shares.